 How To Retire With No Money And Have A Good Life

 In Tennessee, the average amount of retirement savings is $660,870.
-So how to retire with no money but manage to still live a decent life?
-This sum of money is based on the average Tennessean living about 12 years of retirement.
+So, how do you retire with no money but still live a decent life?
+This money is based on the average Tennessean living about 12 years of retirement.
 But $600,000 is a tall order if you don’t have much retirement savings in the bank.

-And although there are ways that you can retire with no money at all, it can be difficult to have the retirement you want.
+Although there are ways to retire with no money at all, it can be challenging to have the retirement you want.
 However, there are certain things you can do about it.

-Below, we are going to give you 4 tips for how to retire with no money.
+Below, we'll be able to give you four tips on how to retire without money.
 These tips can help you live comfortably in retirement.

-However, they aren’t as great of a tip as saving for retirement as soon as possible!
-So, we’ll also cover how you can try to protect your retirement savings in case of an emergency by getting loans using your car title.
+However, they aren’t as great a tip as saving for retirement as soon as possible!
+So, we’ll also cover how to protect your retirement savings in an emergency by getting loans using your car title.

 How To Retire With No Money